Frome Hoard

 Over 25 rulers are represented in the hoard, including several from a breakaway ‘Gallic’ Empire.

-The Frome Hoard was in 2017 declared the nation’s favourite Treasure find following a vote by readers of the Telegraph.
-Yet, sadly, not one of the 52,503 coins was allowed by the British Museum to be displayed permanently in Frome because of security and insurance concerns.
+In 2017 the Frome Hoard was declared the nation’s favourite treasure find, following a vote by readers of the Telegraph.
+Unfortunately, however, the British Museum has not yet allowed any of the 52,503 coins is currently to be displayed permanently in Frome because of security and insurance concerns.